weklund/learn-c-sharp-with-tests/why.md

 ### Small steps

-- Write a small test for a small amount of desired behaviour
+- Write a small test for a small amount of desired behavior
 - Check the test fails with a clear error (red)
 - Write the minimal amount of code to make the test pass (green)
 - Refactor